tom8941/ioc_log_search/README.md

 This script has been done to look for IOC in a huge number of logs.

+proxy_ioc_search.py is able to look for ip ioc and domains ioc. simple_ioc_search.py takes only an ioc file and do a simple search in the logs without any specific treatments.

 **Usage :**

 Assuming that /opt/iocdom.txt contains ioc domains and /opt/iocip.txt ioc ip.